yuanz03/tp/docs/DeveloperGuide.md

       Use case ends.

+* 1c.
+The team specified for the player does not exist.

+    * 1c1.
+AddressBook shows an error message.

+      Use case ends.

 **Use case: UC02 - Delete a player**

 **MSS**

 1. User requests to list players
-2. AddressBook shows a list of players
-3. User requests to delete a specific player in the list
+2. User requests to delete a specific player in the list
-4. AddressBook deletes the player
+3. AddressBook deletes the player

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The given player name does not exist.

+    * 2a1.
+AddressBook shows an error message.

       Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.

-      Use case resumes at step 2.

 **Use case: UC03 - Add a team**